gnugal314/aws-clf-c02-study-guide/aws-clf-c02-study-guide/templates/scenario_analysis.md

 * static files
 * durability
 * lost uploads
-* minimal operational overhead
+* operational overhead

 ### Why This Is Correct

-Amazon S3 provides 99.999999999% durability and is fully managed.
+S3 provides 11 nines of durability and is fully managed.

-### Eliminate Similar Services
+### Similar Services to Eliminate

 | Service        | Why Eliminate     |
 | -------------- | ----------------- |